5 Interesting Activities in the Lake District this May

 In the central lakes, May marks the beginning of Garden Tours at Hill Top, former home of children’s author Beatrix Potter.
 Meeting strictly “at the veg plot” the 21st Century Mr McGregor, Pete, gives an insightful guided tour around Beatrix Potter’s farm garden.

-Sniff out the distinctive garlic aroma of Wild Garlic, with lush, pointy green leaves and pretty clusters of white flowers, as you ramble along woodland paths in particular.
+Sniff out the distinctive garlic aroma of Wild Garlic.
+Look for lush, pointy green leaves and pretty clusters of white flowers, as you ramble along woodland paths in particular.
 Throw the leaves into a Spring salad and pop a jar of the flowers on your Lake District Holiday Cottage table and feel suitably countrified!